Into Film Clubs

 The amazing documentary captures the remarkable journey the Emperor penguins of the South Antarctic make every winter.
 The birds in their thousands leave the ocean and embark on a twenty day walk to a place so harsh, no other life from exists there.
 Enduring blizzards, gale force winds and with only their instinct to guide them, the penguins finally reach their breeding ground to mate.
 But the journey of life does not stop there as they demonstrate sheer endurance and will power to make sure that their young survive.

-A film guide that looks at Penguins of Madagascar (2014), exploring its key topics and themes through informal discussion.
+A film guide that looks at March of the Penguins (2005), exploring its key topics and themes through informal discussion.